-Glasgow’s Christmas Markets promise to bring the spectacle, flavours and Christmas gifts from traditional European markets into the heart of Glasgow.
-With various markets held across the city from November 9 to December 31, 2018 Glasgow is a great place to hunt out unique stocking fillers, as well as enjoy live entertainment and the thrill of funfair rides.
+Glasgow’s Christmas Markets promises to bring the spectacle, flavours and Christmas gifts from traditional European markets into the heart of Glasgow.
+With various markets held across the city from November 9th to December 31st, 2019, Glasgow is a great place to hunt out unique stocking fillers, as well as enjoy live entertainment and the thrill of funfair rides.
 If you’re looking for gifts that are truly festive – and a little more unusual – Glasgow’s Christmas Markets are a great place to find painted Russian dolls, sweaters from Lapland and tasty Italian nougat.
-The Christmas taste adventure continues with a Bavarian beer house and a Glühwein House operated by Markus Kochems from the Mosel valley, one of the premier wine producers in the world.

 Find out more – including dates – at Glasgow Loves Christmas.

-A smaller, more intimate affair than some of the massive UK Christmas Markets, Leeds Christkindelmarkt takes a more traditional route.
-Over 40 authentic wooden chalets line the Millennium Square, offering a great place to snap up gifts from German traders.
+Leeds Christkindelmarkt is one of the most authentic German Christmas markets in the UK.
+The city’s Millennium Square is transformed into a traditional Christmas market, with stall selling handmade Christmas decorations, crafts, sweets and other gifts.
 Visit in the evening for live entertainment that is clustered around the Alp Chalet – a bustling, busy centrepiece that serves lashings of traditional German food including bratwurst and schnitzels.
-Leeds Christkindelmarkt runs from November 9 to December 22, 2018.
+Leeds Christkindelmarkt runs from November 8th to December 21st, 2019.

 Find out more at the official Leeds Christkindelmarkt website.